Essentials

 Tuta Icon

 Free and open source email service based in Germany.
-It has a basic intuitive UI, secure native mobile apps, anonymous signup, and a .onion site.
-Tuta has a full-featured free plan or a premium subscription for businesses allowing for custom domains ($12/ month).
-Tuta [does not use OpenPGP](https://tuta.com/blog/posts/differences-email-encryption/) like most encrypted mail providers, instead they use a standardized, hybrid method consisting of a symmetrical and an asymmetrical algorithm (with 128 bit AES, and 2048 bit RSA).
+It has a basic intuitive UI, secure native mobile apps and desktop email clients, anonymous signup, and an encrypted calendar.
+Tuta has a full-featured free plan and premium subscription plans allowing for custom domains (starting at $3/month).
+Tuta [does not use OpenPGP](https://tuta.com/blog/posts/differences-email-encryption/) like other encrypted mail providers, instead they use a standardized, hybrid method consisting of symmetrical and asymmetrical algorithms (with AES256, and RSA 2048 or ECC (x25519) and Kyber-1024).
 This causes compatibility issues when communicating with contacts using PGP.
 But it does allow them to encrypt much more of the header data (body, attachments, subject lines, and sender names etc) which PGP mail providers cannot do.
+The recent upgrades to Tuta's encryption algorithm makes data stored and sent with their service safe against attacks posed by quantum computers.

 Forward Email Icon